-The level of access employees have (what setting they are allowed to change) is controlled by the Employee Role.
+The level of access employees have (what setting they are allowed to change) is controlled by the Employee’s Role.

-The Levels and Modules they see is controlled by the Visibility tab.
+The Levels and Modules they see are controlled by the Visibility tab.

-Example: The Corporate Controller should have Visibility to entire Enterprise and have a Admin Role that allows them access to everything.
+Example: The Corporate Controller should have Visibility to the entire Enterprise and have an Admin Role that allows them access to everything.

 For a Restaurant Manager, visibility only over their Restaurant would be more appropriate, and a limited role that allows Employee Maintenance and Price Changes.

-*PRO TIP: If you are having issues with viewing certain Location of changing settings, make sure to check your employee Role and Visibility.
+PRO TIP: If you are having issues with viewing certain Locations or changing settings, make sure to check your employee Role and Visibility.